arthurjdileo/slack-break-bot/README.md

 The following instructions will explain how to use the Slack bot.

 ### Installing Dependencies
-Assure you have the following modules installed to assure a working virtual classroom:
+Assure you have the following modules installed to assure a working slack bot:

 ```
 Python 3.6